 The survey was offered in both English and Spanish, but the City received no responses in Spanish.
+Responses were analyzed as a whole and also disaggregated to look for differences in opinion based on whether the respondent lived in the subarea, worked in the subarea, or identified as neither.
 About 31% of the 91 respondents live or work in the subarea.
-Of those who identified as working in the area, 20% were business owners.
+Of those who identified as working in the area, 20% were are business owners.
 More than half (58%) of the respondents live in Lakewood but outside of the study area.
 Responses were analyzed as a whole and disaggregated to look for differences in opinion based on whether the respondent lived in the subarea, worked in the subarea, or identified as neither.